onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

     }

 Finally, we'll position our canvas inside our viewport, and give it dark pink background.
-It's easier to spot misaligned textures if keep your background color set to something that's not in your sprite pallete.
+It's easier to spot misaligned textures if you keep your background color set to something that's not in your sprite pallete.

 <div class="game art" style="position: relative; display: block; width: 320px; height: 356px; overflow: hidden">